 Vision therapy consists of a personalized program that makes use of lenses, prisms, filters, occluders, and other equipment to develop visual skills and efficiently process information from the visual system.

 In recent years, thanks to advanced technologies and new computer-based therapies, computer programs for vision therapy have turned traditional vision therapy exercises into fun and interactive activities.

 While up to 25% of all children struggle with reading and learning difficulties because of undiagnosed vision conditions, research shows that an even higher percentage of children with special needs may have vision problems that are undiagnosed.

 It is therefore crucial for parents and caregivers to understand the importance of bringing a child with special needs for a comprehensive eye exam.

-Contact Dr. Tedra Kindopp at The Vision Therapy Center at The Eye Studio who will examine your child’s vision and will create a customized vision therapy program specifically for his or her unique abilities and needs.The Vision Therapy Center at The Eye Studio provides customized vision therapy for patients in Red Deer County, Innisfail, Lacombe, Stettler, and throughout Alberta.
+Contact Dr. Tedra Kindopp at The Eye Studio who will examine your child’s vision and will create a customized vision therapy program specifically for his or her unique abilities and needs.The Eye Studio provides customized vision therapy for patients in Red Deer, Innisfail, Lacombe, Central, and throughout Alberta.